Moving to Doha

-Expatriates should note, however, that air conditioning is available in most offices, restaurants, and other facilities, and expats will quickly realise that it's often necessary to bring a shawl or coat along, even amid the sweltering weather.
+Expats should note, however, that air conditioning is available in most offices, restaurants and other facilities, and they'll quickly realise that it's often necessary to bring a shawl or coat along, even amid the sweltering weather.

-That said, from October to May the climate is moderate, and is perfect for dining al fresco or playing several rounds of golf.
-In the winter, people are often surprised by the low temperatures, and the lack of central heating.
+That said, from October to May the climate is moderate and perfect for dining al fresco or playing several rounds of golf.
+In the winter, people are often surprised by the low temperatures and the lack of central heating.
 This absence means that space heaters are in high demand.